 And you know the best part is?
 The vacation has strengthened our relationships.
 They’re not just my coworkers anymore — they’re my friends.

 Lesson: When spending time with people, stop worrying about something else.
 Stop thinking about what would happen next.
-Stop thinking about your job or projects or business or what’s left behind.
-Stop.
-Please stop.
+Stop thinking about your job or projects or businesses or what’s left behind.
 Just enjoy the ride.
 Feel.
 Cherish it.
 Live in the moment.